Standard Medication Format

 Both changes affect the medication entry screen

-- Dosage fields are changed to align with standard practices used by pharmacy software
+- Dosage and frequency fields are changed to align with standard practices used by pharmacy software

 - Specifying a time for scheduled medications will also allow users to assign to a provider from this screen.

 In the past, users entered the medication strength and amount (or total dose) in a total of 4 fields

 The newer, Standard Medication Format, simply has users enter strength in two fields and moves the amount or dosage and the frequency into the Special Med Instructions field.
 This field can also contain specific medication instructions for that resident and/or medication for staff to see as they administer.